SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 In most cases, the search query will have some filters that are not related with the embeddings vector.
 This filtering would work as it does for other databases, by looking up some column value.

-In our example, we might want to limit our similar movies to the ones with the same category or recommend movies within a specific runtime limit.
+I might want to limit the similar movies to the ones with the same category or recommend movies within a specific runtime limit.
-Let's say we want to limit the runtime of the results to 180 minutes.
+As an example I'll limit the runtime of the results to 180 minutes.
-Our search function would look like:
+The search function would look like:

 ```rust
 impl Table {